 This policy aims to minimise and mitigate risks to loneworkers as much as is reasonably practicable.
-It will likely be a requirement many staff may need to lonework some of the time.
-The organisation will aim to minimise this where practicable and appropriate whilst enauring adequate support is available to those staff who do need undertake loneworking.
+It will likely be a requirement some staff may need to lonework some of the time.
+The organisation will aim to minimise this and support those staff who do lonework.